 Before we take a look at the IE view on Innovation Accounting, let’s peruse some of the brightly wrapped treats competing for our attention.

 Eric Ries kicked off the whole Lean Startup movement and first used the term ‘innovation accounting’ in his book ‘The Lean StartUp’.
 In his next book ‘The StartUp Way’ he draws on his experience working with a number of large corporates to set out a corporate innovation accounting framework.
 His approach is based on a three-step dashboard process, which allows the dashboard measurements to be tailored to each initiative as it matures.
 Eric suggests that innovation accounting should be combined with internal growth boards who allocate metered funding based on the progress demonstrated via innovation accounting.
-The three dashboard stages in Erics framework are:

 The definition of Innovation Accounting in ‘The Corporate Startup’ gives an excellent sense of what it is that Innovation Accounting should be measuring:

 This infographic illustrates the three levels used in the Corporate Startup Innovation Accounting framework: